-I am an instructor in Philosophy at the University of Missouri.
+I am a Visiting Assistant Professor in Philosophy at the University of Indianapolis.
 I received my Ph.D in philosophy in 2016 at the University of Missouri.
-I am assisting teaching an ethics course here at Mizzou, and I’m also teaching an ethics course at Columbia College and two courses (ethics and general philosophy) at Moberly Area Community College.
+I am currently teaching general introduction to philosophy, medical ethics and an ethics & science class here at UIndy.

-I am a researcher and teacher in the field of philosophy, but I also have arranged and organized events in my discipline (e.g., visiting speakers, philosophy conferences and workshops, departmental events).
-My teaching experience is primarily in ethics and logic.
-My research focuses on foundational questions concerning ethical thought and practice.
+My teaching experience is primarily in ethics and logic, and my research focuses on foundational questions concerning ethical thought and practice.
 I take my work to be part of an extended dialogue and investigation into morality and human nature, going back to Plato’s Republic.